Aitchison College: Senior school

-Senior school focuses on the Cambridge IGCSE studies for their IGCSE exams, Class divisions are Pre C1, C1, C2, H1, H1.
-C standing for Cambridge and H standing for Higher.
+Senior school focuses on the Cambridge IGCSE and AS/A2 Level studies for external exams, as well as offering Matric and FSc (FISE).
+Class divisions are Pre C1, C1, C2, H1, H2.
 Pre C1 houses students who graduate from prep school's M2 near March.
-Students are put into sections according to the subjects that they have selected for higher studies. eg. Students who chose Biology-0610, Chemistry-0620, Physics-0625, Additional Math-0606 would be grouped in one section, C1-B. It offers National Curriculum and Inter-National Curriculum.
-For international curriculum students are not required to have a Visa of a foreign country.
+Students are put into sections according to the subjects that they have selected for higher studies. e.g. Students who chose Biology-0610, Chemistry-0620, Physics-0625, Additional Math-0606 would be grouped in one section, C1-B. It offers National Curriculum and Inter-National Curriculum for local and international choices.
+International curriculum students are not required to have a visa of a foreign country.
+Senior School by far, has the greatest amount of co-curricular societies (22 in number), some of which take part in both national and international level competitions.
+Notable examples include the biggest society of Aitchison, ACMUN (Aitchison College Model United Nations Society), followed by the ACSS (Aitchison College Science Society), more commonly known as ‘ACSEC’, and the ACES (Aitchison College Entrepreneurial Society), colloquially referred to as ‘ABC’ to name a few.
+Aitchison's various College sports teams are also predominantly made up of students from the Senior School, but Prep School has been known to contribute players to various College teams.